tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.2.2 =
+* Allowed drop down rating message to be edited in premium add-on.

 = 2.2.1 =
 * Changed some GET variables to work around a small bug with NGG.
 Voting will work with `[nggtags]` shortcode now, as well as with NGG option "The gallery will open the ImageBrowser instead the effect." on.